Roll20/roll20-api-scripts/MarchingOrder/README.md

 # Marching Order

-_v2.1 Updates_
+_v2.2 Updates_
-* The script now has a chat menu interface accessible through the 'showMarchingOrderMenu' macro.
+* Replaced interface for 'Follow'.
+Instead it now tells you to click the token you're following.
+* Additional protection against cyclical marching orders.
+* Players can use the script now too, but they only get the 'Follow' command.

 This script allows you to select tokens and tell them to follow each other in some specified marching order.